Judicial Excellence for Colorado Dinner Reservations Now on Sale!

-Click here for more on Caperton's appearance at the 2014 Judicial Excellence for Colorado Dinner.
+Click here to reserve a seat at the 2016 Judicial Excellence for Colorado Dinner.

 Is Justice for Sale in 39 of our Country’s States?

 Join CJI for an Insider’s Account of Partisan Judicial Elections

 Former Alabama Supreme Court Chief Justice Sue Bell Cobb served more than four years as Alabama’s first female chief justice.
 In 2011, she resigned in frustration at being unable to persuade the state legislature to change the way Alabama selects judges.
 Justice Cobb will speak about her experience at the 2016 Judicial Excellence for Colorado Dinner in October.